Japan Entry Requirements for Tourists

 Applicants need to provide a valid passport with two blank pages and complete the visa application.
 The required documentation and visa requirements can vary on case-to-case basis.

-The government will launch a new eVisa in 2020 to make it easier for people to obtain a visa.
+The government will launch a new eVisa in the near future to make it easier for people to obtain a visa.

 Japan tourist visa requirements